-The guidance already available in relation to canteens/restaurants will generally apply in the tertiary education context but which may require some adaption for the tertiary education campus setting.
+The guidance already available in relation to canteens/restaurants will generally apply in the FET context but which may require some adaption for the FET site setting.
 We are awaiting further clarification.

-Cleaning and Ventilation
+Cleaning

-How often should rooms etc. be cleaned?
+How often should classrooms be cleaned?

-Each workplace setting should be cleaned at least once per day by workplace cleaning staff.
-Additional cleaning should be focused on frequently touched surfaces - door handles, handrails, chairs/arm rests, communal eating areas, sink and toilet facilities.
+Each FET setting should be cleaned at least once per day by cleaning staff.
+Additional cleaning should be focused on frequently touched surfaces - door handles, hand rails, chairs/arm rests, communal eating areas, sink and toilet facilities.

-Staff members and students are also responsible for wiping down their own individual work areas during the day.
+Students/learners and staff are also responsible for wiping down their own individual work area during the day.

-- Students who move between classes/lectures should be given cleaning products to allow them to wipe down their own desk, chair and surface area before they leave the room. - All members will have access to cleaning products and will also be required to clean and disinfect their work area each day/before they leave the room.
+- Students/learners who move between classes should be given cleaning products to allow them to wipe down their own desk, chair and surface area before they leave the room.

+All staff will have access to cleaning products and will also be required to clean and disinfect their work area each day/before they leave the room.